Updated: Jun 7

 The Bible is a daunting book to read.
-Not only was it written over thousands of years by multiple authors, it was also written about ancient people, cultures and places whose traditions are very strange to us.
-So we need help navigating not just the scary prophecies in the book of Revelation but also the meaning of marital rites and agricultural laws in Leviticus and Numbers.
+Not only was it written over thousands of years by multiple authors, it was also written about ancient people, cultures, and places whose traditions are very strange to us.
+So we need help navigating, not just the scary prophecies in the book of Revelation, but also the meanings of marital rites and agricultural laws in Leviticus and Numbers.

 And we don’t have to do it alone.